Tehran

 Tehran is served by Imam Khomeini International Airport, alongside the domestic Mehrabad Airport, a central railway station, Tehran Metro, a bus rapid transit system, trolleybuses, and a large network of highways.

-Plans to relocate the capital from Tehran to another area due to air pollution and earthquakes have not been approved so far.
-A 2016 survey of 230 cities across the globe by Mercer ranked Tehran 203rd for quality of life.[14]
-According to the Global Destinations Cities Index in 2016, Tehran is among the top ten fastest growing destinations.[15]
-Tehran City Council declared October 6 the Tehran Day in 2016, celebrating the date when in 1907 the city officially became the capital of Iran.[16]
+According to the Global Destinations Cities Index in 2016, Tehran is among the top-10 fastest growing destinations.[12]
+In 2016, Tehran City Council declared October 6 the Tehran Day, celebrating the date when the city officially became the capital of Iran in 1786.[13]

 Read more Source: Wikipedia